nedmsmith/draft-klspa-wimse-verifiable-geo-fence/draft-lkspa-wimse-verifiable-geo-fence.md

 - Server creates a SPIFFE ID along with the sha256sum of the TPM AK public key

 ## Composite location using Geo-location service (GL)
-Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA APIs (todo - https://www.gsma.com/solutions-and-impact/gsma-open-gateway/gsma-open-gateway-api-descriptions/).
+Geo-location service (GL) runs outside of H -- besides the location from device location sources (e.g. GPS, GNSS), it will connect to mobile location service providers (e.g., Telefonica) using GSMA location API (gsma-loc).

 * Agent gathers the location from H local location sensors (e.g. GPS, GNSS).
 Agent connects to GL using secure connection mechanism like TLS.
 Agent provides the gathered location to GL over the secure connection.